entrpntr/gb-rta-bruteforce/README.md

 #### Overview

-This is a bruteforce bot to find God Nidorans for Pokemon Red RTA.
-It could be adapted to find other encounters in other places too.
+This is a bruteforce bot originally created to find God Nidorans for Pokemon Red/Blue RTA speedruns.
+It can be adapted to find desired encounters in other places too.

+There are also implementations for checking IGT0 frames for Mt.
+Moon manipulations, as well as TID manipulations for Red/Blue and Crystal.

-It runs a modified [libgambatte](https://github.com/sinamas/gambatte) as a core, and spits out giant log files to be combed over manually.
+The bot runs a modified [libgambatte](https://github.com/sinamas/gambatte) as a core, and spits out giant log files to be combed over manually.

 #### Installation (Linux/Mac)